We’re true Victorians now.

 Renovation

-The museum is currently undergoing a major redevelopment, so many of the exhibits will be under wraps and closed to the public at various times.
+The museum is currently undergoing a “reimagining,” so some exhibits will be under wraps and closed to the public at various times.

 6) Gawk at the British Columbia Parliament Buildings

-Overlooking Victoria’s picture-perfect Inner Harbor, the British Columbia Parliament Buildings are quite magnificent, to say the least.
+Overlooking Victoria’s picture-perfect Inner Harbor, the British Columbia Parliament Buildings are impressive.

 They’re one of the most popular attractions in Victoria, BC, to photograph!

-Designed by architect Francis Rattenbury, the exterior combines a Baroque façade with a mix of Romanesque details.
+Designed by architect Francis Rattenbury, and completed in 1897, the exterior combines a Baroque façade with a mix of Romanesque details.

 A statue of Queen Victoria stands on the sprawling front lawn (people like to hang out on the vast green space on a sunny day).